INTRODUCTION (Download page as Word .doc, 4 pages)

 Train a group of volunteers in risk assessment and river safety awareness

-Carry out an assessment/survey of rivers (and a lake)
+Carry out an assessment/survey of rivers (and other waters)

 • on foot, at points publicly accessible from road/public footpath/permissive path/common/open access area